JavenMW/Emissions/README.md

 This is where we hand our model to key business stakeholders to test the performance of our product.

 The goal here is to create a simple py script that hooks up to our model through an api, allowing the API to be accessed through the py script.
-- Create .ipynb notebook to explore our data
+- Create .ipynb notebook to explore our data and create our model
-- Create .ipynb input new data from client and to output clean data for our model
 - Create .py script to feed data into model which outputs results
-- Create .py script to read results data and output insights
-- Tie it last four steps together in one script for ease of use.
+- Put files into a docker container
+- Utilize streamlit to guide user interaction with the model.

 ## Feedback
 Receive feed back from your client to determine if the model needs to be adjusted.
 IE too many confounding errors.